fseonline/WordPress-Expert-Agent-XML-Feed/readme.txt

       }

     } ?>
-    <div class="property__title"><?php echo $propertyofweek_advert_heading; ?></div>
-  <?php endif; ?>

 ?>
 `

 = What is a cron job? =

-It's your web server's built-in scheduler, so that you can action code depending on the time.
-WordPress has wp-cron.php which integrates WordPress with your server's cron system.
+It’s your web server’s built-in scheduler, so that you can action code depending on the time.
+WordPress has wp-cron.php which integrates WordPress with your server’s cron system.

 == Screenshots ==
 1. Add your FTP login details as provided by Expert Agent.
 Contact Expert Agent if you have forgotten your XML feed FTP login details.
-2. Upon clicking the button 'Fetch XML File', you will find your downloaded file in your Uploads Folder.
+2. Upon clicking the button ‘Fetch XML File’, you will find your downloaded file in your Uploads Folder.
 3. Here is a visual of drilling down the folders towards the XML file.

 == Changelog ==

-For WordPress Expert Agent XML Feed's changelog, please see [the Releases page on GitHub](https://github.com/fseonline/WordPress-Expert-Agent-XML-Feed/releases).
+For WordPress Expert Agent XML Feed\'s changelog, please see [the Releases page on GitHub](https://github.com/fseonline/WordPress-Expert-Agent-XML-Feed/releases).